blqpro/python-windows/copy-folder-with-file-windows/README.md

-simple python script to copy folder with the files in the folder to another disk or folder in windows 10
+This Python script copy all of the content from the folder for easy copy between HDDs